Silviculturalist/forester/README.md

 devtools::install_github("Silviculturalist/forester")
 ```

+## Current Cooperations

+PrognAus (PROGNosis for AUStria), an Austrian individual tree growth and yield model is being rewritten for R concurrently, <https://github.com/Silviculturalist/Prognaus> as a fork from Sonja Vospernik's main modules from the original PrognAus programme <https://github.com/SonjaVospernik/Prognaus> to maintain the same programming style, parameter names as Forester.

+## Visualisation Module
+A separate goal is to develop an open-ended visualisation module for forester written in C++ which is based on Khronos Groups royalty free open standards OpenGL and/or Vulcan.
+A simple API can be written for access through R - handing a suitable data.frame with stand information over.

 ## Goal

 I hope that this will become a good digital centre for maintaining our valuable research heritage in the digital era, and will work hand-in-hand with digitization efforts from the SLU library to ensure that source material is not only referenced in the documentation, but in the future actively linked to.